| pl {PMwR} | R Documentation |

 in interactive use –, either explicitly set

-or set an option
+use.crayon to TRUE or set an option

-PMwR.use.crayon
+PMwR.use.crayon to TRUE.

 Value

-, an object of class pl
+For pl, an object of class pl, which is

 a list of lists: one list for each instrument.
 Each

-such list contains numeric vectors: pl
+such list contains numeric vectors: pl,

-.
+sell, volume.
 If along.timestamp

-, a vector timestamp
+is not FALSE, a vector timestamp

 is also present.

-, a numeric vector with four elements:
+For .pl, a numeric vector with four elements:

 profit/loss in units of the instrument, sum of